weaveworks/scope/site/plugins.md

 ```

 - `id` is a string identifying the particular metadata template (here `traffic-control-pktloss`) and is also used as a key to the template value.
-- `label` contains the label that will be used by Scope UI.
+- `label` contains the label used by the Scope UI.
-- `dataType` specifies the type of data, this will determine how the value is displayed.
+- `dataType` specifies the type of data, and determines how the value is displayed.
 Possible values for this attribute are: "number", "ip", "datetime" and "" for strings.
 - `priority` is a floating point value used to decide the display ordering (lower values are displayed before higher ones).
-If omitted, the UI will display it last.
+If omitted, the UI displays it last.
 - `from` indicates where to look for the metadata.
 The possible values are:
   - `latest`
   - `sets`
   - `counters`

 ### Table Templates
-Table Templates describe a table and how to identify which metadata templates belong to the table.
+Table Templates describe a table and also how to identify the metadata templates that belong to the table.

 ```json
 "table_templates": {